mwong053/Wong_project/README.md

 Using data from the Human Connectome Project Young Adult (HCP-YA) dataset (N = 1105 after quality control), bilateral FreeSurfer-derived brain volumes/thickness were normalised for intracranial volume and correlated with a battery of behavioural measures (perceived stress, self-efficacy, anger affect, anger hostility, anger aggression, perceived hostility, perceived rejection, inhibitory control via Flanker task, and NEO-FFI Agreeableness/Conscientiousness).
 False discovery rate (Benjamini-Hochberg) correction was applied across all brain-behaviour pairs.

+**Background**
+Majority of aggression research rely on self-report measures and behavioural paradigms (Roberton et al., 2012) -Studied in silots from biological/neural explanations for aggression -Reactive aggression that is rapid and emotionally driven, where immediate action is prioritized over long-term consequential thinking is not able to be fully explained by self-report measures

+Existing neuroimaging research (Rosell & Siever, 2015; Siever, 2008) suggests that aggression is associated with:
+-Poor emotional regulation ↔ emotion-processing systems (e.g., amygdala) -low inhibitory control ↔ reward-processing systems -maladaptive decision-making ↔ executive-control systems (e.g., prefrontal cortex) BUT relevant brain systems are often studied independently

+Research on amygdala volume and levels of agression and violence:
+-Smaller amygdalar volumes have been found to have higher levels of aggression and violence -Smaller amygdala volume has a higher correlation with violence (Johansen et al., 2011; Rosell and Siever, 2015) -In affective psychoses/bipolar disorder specifically, studies have detected increased volumes of amygdala (Widmayer et al., 2018)

+Resarch on PFC volume and aggression:
+-Lower PFC volume (particularly orbitofrontal and dorsolateral regions) has been found to correlate with antisocial personality disorder (Raine et al., 2000; Yang & Raine, 2009)
+-Increased risk of violent outcomes across personality disorder studies (Yu et al., 2012)

 **Key Findings**

 **Broad screen: 4 brain measures × 11 behavioural measures (44 tests, FDR-corrected)**